jump-dev/DiffOpt.jl/docs/src/usage.md

 MOI.get(model, DiffOpt.ReverseConstraintSet(), ParameterRef(p))
 ```

 It is important to note that the (reverse) parameter perturbation given an objective perturbation is somewhat equivalent to the perturbation with respect to solution (since one can be calculated from the other).
-Therefore, one cannot set both the objective sensitivity (`DiffOpt.ReverseObjectiveSensitivity`) and the solution sensitivity (e.g. `DiffOpt.ReverseVariablePrimal`) at the same time.
+Therefore, one cannot set both the objective sensitivity (`DiffOpt.ReverseObjectiveSensitivity`) and the solution sensitivity (e.g. `DiffOpt.ReverseVariablePrimal`) at the same time - the code will throw an error if you try to do so.
 ```